willemlarsen/forensictrackanalysis/README.md

 # Forensic Track Analysis
-A tutorial and data repository for interpreting substrate deformation patterns in footprints and other sign.
+A tutorial and data repository website for interpreting substrate deformation patterns in footprints and other sign.